insightcrunch/insightcrunch/_posts/2011-01-20-tcs-ilp-bhubaneswar-cracking-the-code.md

 ---

-## Score Optimization: Going From Passing to High-Performing
+## Score Optimization at Bhubaneswar: Going From Passing to High-Performing

 There is a meaningful difference between merely passing TCS ILP assessments and performing at a level that generates strong overall evaluations and better project allocation options.
 If your goal is to extract maximum benefit from ILP - not just survive it - here is what differentiates high performers.